AshOfCreativity/TimerAssistant/README.md

 # Timer Management Application

-A text-based timer management application that allows you to create and manage multiple timers through text commands or a graphical interface.
+A text-based timer management application that allows you to create and manage multiple timers through text commands with a graphical interface.

 ## Features